Taxation advantages in Mauritius

 - Land Transfer tax: 5%

-Non-citizens (Property Restriction) Act: amendment
+Non-citizens (Property Restriction) Act: Amendment

-To further open the economy, the Non-citizens (Property Restriction) Act has been amended to allow non-citizens, registered with the BOI, acquire apartments and business spaces in buildings, subject to security clearances.
+To further open the economy, the Non-citizens (Property Restriction) Act has been amended to allow non-citizens, registered with the BOI, to acquire apartments and business spaces in buildings, subject to security clearances.

 Acquiring a property for business purposes